AureDulvresse/halo-ui/CONTRIBUTING.md

-# Contributing to FluxUI
+# Contributing to HaloUI

-Thank you for your interest in contributing to FluxUI!
+Thank you for your interest in contributing to HaloUI!
 Your contributions help make this library better and more robust.

 ## Getting Started